-AVA V4 and V6 pumps can be found in AVA Master and AVA Evolution models, as well as the in the open frame model simply designated AVA V6.
-From 2023, these machines are self-priming but have an absolute limit of 0.5 metres.
+AVA V4 and V6 pumps can be found in AVA Master and AVA Evolution models, as well as the in the open frame model simply designated AVA V6, and are all capable of self priming.
+From 2023, these machines are still self-priming but have an absolute height change limit of 0.5 metres (which is about what we would recomend as a maximum height difference for previous machines with these motor-pump units).
 If the difference is higher, the pressure loss will be noticeable, but primarily the challenge may be in the start-up of the motor itself.
 We recommend that you fill the suction hose with water before connecting it to the water filter.
 If possible, start with the machine as close to or below the water source, and flush the machine through without a nozzle until all the air has been expelled, then move the machine to a suitable location.

 If you find that the machine works however with uneven pressure, it may be taking in air through the coupling.
 Tighten the connection on the hose and try take the hose off and on again to see if this helps.